 Girls have the power to change the world,but they need your support

-This year, 130 million girls will have missed school, 12 million will be married before they turn 18, and 2 million will become pregnant before they turn 15.
-We need to be there for girls in 2022, and you can help.
+The COVID-19 pandemic has put over 11 million girls at risk of not returning to school.
+This year alone 12 million girls will be married before they turn 18, and 12 million will give birth before they turn 19.
+We need to be there for girls in 2023, and you can help.
 Support the Because I am a Girl project and become a monthly donor to help girls stay in school, access their basic human rights, and build a better future.
-For every year a girl stays in school, her income can increase 15%.
+For every year she stays in school, her income can increase 20%.

 Education is a process of empowerment, and it can provide the route out of poverty, inequality and violence.
 When girls are educated, they have the information, skills and opportunities to create a better future for themselves, helping break cycles of poverty.
 It's a right that millions of girls currently don’t have access to.

 For $28 a month, less than $1 a day, you can help girls access basic human rights, have access to health care, nutrition and help them stay in school to pursue better futures.
 Your donation is matched 4x, creating an even greater impact for empowerment and equality.

 Ensuring that their legal right to an education, health care and protection are officially recognized.

 Providing sexual reproductive health care for adolescents and improving maternal health to help manage childhood illness, encourage safe childbirth and provide emergency care.